micahjsmith/you-need-a-doorbell/README.md

     window.
 - Check the log for your phone number in the Twilio console to make sure that messages are being received and sent correctly.
+- Please let me know if you find any bugs.